That Man Looks Wierd

 5. Dig a hole in the floor: I MUST take a shovel on my next shopping trip.

 In my experience, when children are very young, it’s sometimes hard to know how they are going to respond to certain situations and people.
 Maybe it’s just my kids, but they have all said inappropriate things in public.
-I take the opportunity at moments like the one-legged man one, to invest instruction into my children’s lives.
+I take the opportunity at moments like this one, to invest instruction into my children’s lives.
 I don’t like to think of it as training to be “nice” — anyone can be nice — but rather “kind”, a truly edifying attitude.

 In my mind, I’m working towards the model detailed in my post Three Gates: Words of Wisdom.
 The idea is to teach my children to think about what they say before they say it by challenging them to mentally put the words through three gates before they speak.
 The diagram looks like this: